-Indicators: Subsequent Applications

-1. Does the law provide for a specific procedure for subsequent applications?
-Yes No

-2. Is a removal order suspended during the examination of a first subsequent application?

-❖ At first instance Yes, if protection grounds are raised

-❖ At the appeal stage Subject to decision by the Court, and pending such decision

-3. Is a removal order suspended during the examination of a second, third, subsequent application?

-At first instance Yes, if protection grounds are raised

-At the appeal stage Subject to decision by the Court
+1. Indicators: Subsequent Applications Does the law provide for a specific procedure for subsequent applications? ☐ Yes ☐ No 2.
+Is a removal order suspended during the examination of a first subsequent application? ❖ At first instance 3.
+Is a removal order suspended during the examination of a second, third, subsequent application?
+At first instance Yes, if protection grounds are raised No Subject to decision by the Court

 When an asylum application has been rejected and the decision is final and non-appealable, there is a possibility for newly arising circumstances to be considered under the grounds of "impediments to enforcement".
-Such new circumstances may give rise to a residence permit on humanitarian grounds or practical obstacles to removal, 172 or, if such a permit cannot be granted, lead to a re-examination of the initial case.
-173
+Such new circumstances may give rise to a residence permit on humanitarian grounds or practical obstacles to removal, or, if such a permit cannot be granted, lead to a re-examination of the initial case.